desihub/desiutil/doc/desiInstall.rst

 replaced by the actual name of the package, it will download extra data not bundled with the code.
 The script should download data *directly* to :envvar:`INSTALL_DIR`.
-The script should *only* be used with :command:`desiInstall` and Travis tests.
+The script should *only* be used with :command:`desiInstall` and unit tests.
 Note that here are other, better ways to install and manipulate data that is bundled *with* a Python package.

 Fix Permissions